emmercm/www/src/blog/the-dangers-of-offset-with-mysql.md

 - Product search results from a very large product catalog
 - Displaying a list of some users for a social website, ordered by some ranking

-**Processing every item in a large set in batches:**
+**Processing every item in a large set, either individually or in batches:**

-- Sending emails to every registered user, 1,000 at a time
+- Sending an email to every registered user
-- TODO
+- Back-filling every row in a table with some information
+- Calling some external RPC for every row in a table

-Most of those use cases are probably ordering by a secondary index and not the clustered index.
+The pagination use cases are likely ordering by a secondary index, but even ordering by the clustered index will cause performance issues like we saw above.

 None of these query patterns pose problems when first getting started with an empty database, they only become a problem when the data set becomes large.
 But the available solutions aren't difficult, so you should think about them from the start.